ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftBasicClimbModel.rst

 IAircraftBasicClimbModel
 ========================

-.. py:class:: IAircraftBasicClimbModel
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftBasicClimbModel

    object

    Interface used to access the basic climb model options for a climb model of an aircraft in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftBasicClimbModel

 Overview
 --------